Enumclaw horse sex case: Pinyan's death

 The incident that killed Pinyan occurred at a 40 acre farm located in an unincorporated area in King County, Washington, 5 mi northwest of the city of Enumclaw.
 Sgt.
-John Urquhart of the Sheriff's Office said that "typically", men were having sex with a horse on the property of James Michael Tait, a truck driver who lived in a trailer next to the farm, "but on this particular night it is my understanding that horse wasn't particularly receptive".
+John Urquhart of the Sheriff's Office said that "typically", men were sexually involved with a horse whose name was not publicly disclosed on the property of James Michael Tait, a truck driver who lived in a trailer next to the farm, "but on this particular night it is my understanding that horse wasn't particularly receptive".
 Pinyan, Tait, and a third unidentified man snuck into the barn of the Southeast 444th Street farm that night.
-Either Pinyan or the unidentified man recorded Tait being anally penetrated by a stallion known as Big Dick.
+Either Pinyan or the unidentified man recorded Tait being anally penetrated by a stallion the men had referred to as "Big Dick".
 After finishing, Tait then filmed Pinyan being anally penetrated by the same horse.
 During this incident, Pinyan sustained internal injuries including a perforated colon.

-On July 2, 2005, an unidentified man dropped Pinyan off at the Enumclaw Community Hospital.
+On July 2, 2005, Pinyan was dropped off anonymously at the Enumclaw Community Hospital.
 Medical staff wheeled Pinyan into an examination room before realizing he was dead.
 According to the Medical Examiner's Office, Pinyan, 45, "died of acute peritonitis due to perforation of the colon", and the death was ruled accidental.